Introduction

 - Manual checking takes 2-3 hours per week

-- Security updates are sometimes overlooked
+- Security updates are occasionally overlooked

 - No central documentation